Breakdown of Funeral Costs

 Think about these items when considering funeral costs:

 • Flowers.
 Flowers are part of the typical funeral cost.
-The kinds of flowers and the types and sizes of arrangements inform the total price, which can run from several hundred dollars into the thousands.
+The kinds of flowers and the types and sizes of arrangements inform the total price, which can run from several hundred dollars to the thousands.

 Establish a permanent place of remembrance